-Students are not permitted to take, repeat, or challenge lower courses after credit has been earned in a more advanced course in the same area.
+Students are not permitted to take, repeat, or challenge successfully completed lower courses after further credit has been earned in a more advanced course in the same area.
+A student on Academic Probation may be required by the Appeals and Petitions Committee to repeat failed courses or courses receiving a grade of less than 50%.